NanoComp/meep/doc/docs/Python_User_Interface.md

 The `Source` class is used to specify the current sources via the `Siumulation.sources` attribute.
 Note that all sources in Meep are separable in time and space, i.e. of the form $\mathbf{J}(\mathbf{x},t) = \mathbf{A}(\mathbf{x}) \cdot f(t)$ for some functions $\mathbf{A}$ and $f$.
 Non-separable sources can be simulated, however, by modifying the sources after each time step.
 When real fields are being used (which is the default in many cases; see `Simulation.force_complex_fields`), only the real part of the current source is used.

 **Important note**: These are *current* sources (**J** terms in Maxwell's equations), even though they are labelled by electric/magnetic field components.
 They do *not* specify a particular electric/magnetic field which would be what is called a "hard" source in the FDTD literature.
-There is no fixed relationship between the current source and the resulting field amplitudes; it depends on the surrounding geometry, as described in the [FAQ](FAQ#how-does-the-current-amplitude-relate-to-the-resulting-field-amplitude) and in Section 4.4 of this [book chapter](http://arxiv.org/abs/arXiv:1301.5366).
+There is no fixed relationship between the current source and the resulting field amplitudes; it depends on the surrounding geometry, as described in the [FAQ](FAQ#how-does-the-current-amplitude-relate-to-the-resulting-field-amplitude) and in Section 4.4 ("Currents and Fields: The Local Density of States") in [Chapter 4](http://arxiv.org/abs/arXiv:1301.5366) ("Electromagnetic Wave Source Conditions") of the book [Advances in FDTD Computational Electrodynamics: Photonics and Nanotechnology](https://www.amazon.com/Advances-FDTD-Computational-Electrodynamics-Nanotechnology/dp/1608071707).

 Properties: